guidepup/guidepup/README.md

 ## Quick Features

 - **Full Control** - if a screen reader has a keyboard command, then Guidepup supports it.
-- **Mirrors Real User Experience** - assert on what your users really do, see, and hear when using screen readers.
+- **Mirrors Real User Experience** - assert on what users really do and hear when using screen readers.
 - **Framework Agnostic** - run with Jest, with Playwright, as an independent script, no vendor lock-in.

 ## Get Started